Mercerenies/a-turtles-troll/README.md

   Spigot API
 * Wither skeletons spawn with full diamond armor now
 * Restored torch/light behavior to drop when looked at
-* Added axolotls to the list of egg hatch mob possibilities
+* Added axolotls, goats, and glow squids to the list of egg hatch mob possibilities
 * Undead mobs now often hatch from eggs with helmets
 * Villagers who transform into zombie villagers via trading keep the correct profession now